Quick Summary of The Ultimate Guide To Mold In The Seattle Area

 a.
 Black Mold

-If a mold is dark green, gray, or black, it’s categorized as a black mold.
+If a mold is dark green, gray, or black, it’s categorized as a black mold in Seattle.
 Common places you’ll find black mold are toilets, bathrooms, kitchens, basements, and showers.
 This is because these are the areas of the house that are usually both moist and warm.

 b.
 Yellow Mold